GoogleCloudPlatform/spanner-migration-tool/README.md

 `-v` Specifies verbose mode.
 This will cause HarbourBridge to output detailed messages about the conversion.

-`-schema-only` Specifies that conversion would be schema-only and will exclude data conversion.
+`-schema-only` Specifies that only schema processing will be performed.
+Any data in the source database will be ignored.

 ## Example Usage